 Dragon Knight (Ex)

 At 20th level, the dragoon has reached the pinnacle of being a dragon knight.
-The dragoon chooses a dragon subtype as the same as his dragon companion (earth, fire, ice, lightning, water, or wind) and he gains the half-dragon template.
+The dragon knight chooses a dragon subtype as the same as his dragon companion (earth, fire, ice, lightning, water, or wind) and he gains the half-dragon template.

 This ability replaces leaping charge.